Want to smoke fish and cheese in your backyard? Learn how to build a DIY cold smoker with our step-by-step guide.

-Are you looking for a way to know how to build a cold smoker?
-Let’s start by defining what cold smoking is.
-Then we can look at what you need to do and the small details involved.
-Smoking meat involves introducing flavors to food using very minimal heat.
-This is the core of what makes it a cold smoker.
+Looking for a way to build a cold smoker?
+Let’s start by defining what cold smoking is before explaining the small details involved.
+Cold smoking involves introducing flavors to food using very minimal heat.

-Cold smoking, introduces smoke and fumes into the meat.
-Because of this, it is imperative to ensure that the wood that you use is safe, and also introduces a pleasant flavor.
+Cold smoking introduces smoke and fumes into the meat, making it imperative to ensure that your smoking wood is safe and introduces a pleasant flavor.
 A cold smoker will help you make smoked meats that can easily be used as cold meat.
-In this article, we take a look at how you can build a cold smoker yourself.
-Let’s take a look, shall we?
+Today we’re looking at how you can build a cold smoker yourself.

-How do I maintain low temperatures in a cold smoker?
+How to maintain low temperatures in a cold smoker

 The presence of smoke insinuates that there is a certain amount of burning going on.
-The question now is how do you have a heat source, to produce smoke, and yet still maintain low temperatures, so that you can achieve low temperatures.
-The aim is to keep the temperatures below 40degrees.
+So how do you have a heat source to produce smoke while maintaining low temperatures?
+The aim is to keep temperatures below 85°F (30°C).

 The importance of keeping the surrounding temperature below 40 degrees is to balance out the heat inside the smoker with the cold temperatures outside.
-You can also help maintain the temperature by putting an aluminum drip pan with ice in the smoke chamber.
-Make sure that it is placed just between the firebox and the food.
+You can maintain the temperature by putting an ice-filled aluminum drip pan inside the smoke chamber.
+Ensure it is placed between the firebox and food.

-The ideal time to do cold smoking is during the cold months of the year.
-But if you want to do it at any other time, then you need to keep the temperature down.
-You can do this by opening the intake damper as well as the chimney by approximately half an inch.
+The ideal time to cold smoke is during the year’s cold months.
+But if you want to do it at any other time, you need to keep the temperature down.
+You can do this by opening the intake damper and the chimney by approximately half an inch.

 Materials and tools